nOSh Orchestration

 Section titled “Properties”- The chain is append-only.
 The nOSh runtime never modifies or deletes existing blocks.

-- Cartridge code cannot write to the provenance region.
+- Cartridge code cannot write to the provenance file.
 Only the nOSh runtime writes provenance blocks.

 - The chain is readable by any deck the cartridge is inserted into.
 A new deck can inspect the cartridge’s full history.